What is a gaming keyboard?

 A gaming keyboard should do more than just look good.
 The most important features are:

-Stability & Reliability – Robust construction and durable materials for intensive continuous use without loss of performance.
+Stability & reliability – Robust construction and durable materials for intensive continuous use without loss of performance.

-1. Switch technology: Gaming keyboards are faster and more precise
+1. Switch technology: Gaming keyboards are faster and more precise.

-2. Performance optimization: Responsiveness without compromise
+2. Performance optimization: Uncompromising reaction speed

 Gaming keyboards: Support features such as:

-Regular mechanical keyboards: Usually offer limited or no customization options.
+Standard mechanical keyboards: Usually offer limited or no customization options.

 3. User experience: Optimized for gamers